Music Study Information

 Academy construction completed in 2007, the Academy is a place full of light, lots of Joy... and music!

-Please Ask for the price of the study programme in advance.
+Please Ask for study programme in advance.

 Thanks for your interest and please let me know about your thoughts, questions & concerns.